-Samiles that are severed for you What you must pay when you get these service Services that are covered for you In-Network Out-of-Network Prosthetic devices and related supplies Devices (other than dental) that replace all or part of a body part or function.
-These include, but are not limited to: colostomy bags and supplies directly related to colostomy care, pacemakers, braces, prosthetic shoes, artificial limbs, and breast prostheses (including a surgical brassiere after a mastectomy).
+Saminas that are several for you What you must pay when you get these services Services that are covered for you In-Network Out-of-Network Prosthetic devices and related supplies Devices (other than dental) that replace all or part of a body part or function.
+These include but are not limited to: colostomy bags and supplies directly related to colostomy care, pacemakers, braces, prosthetic shoes, artificial limbs, and breast prostheses (including a surgical brassiere after a mastectomy).
 Includes certain supplies related to prosthetic devices, and repair and/or replacement of prosthetic devices.
 Also includes some coverage following cataract removal or cataract surgery - see "Vision Care" later in this section for more detail.
 Services may require prior authorization.
 You or your doctor may contact us to inquire which services require prior authorization.
-20% of the cost for each Medicare-covered prosthetic device.
-20% of the cost for each Medicare-covered medical supply.
-30% of the cost for each Medicare-covered prosthetic device.
-30% of the cost for each Medicare-covered medical supply.
-Pulmonary rehabilitation services Comprehensive programs of pulmonary rehabilitation are covered for members who have moderate to very severe chronic obstructive pulmonary disease (COPD) and a referral for pulmonary rehabilitation from the doctor treating the chronic respiratory disease. \$10 copay for each Medicare-covered pulmonary rehab service. \$50 copay for each Medicare-covered pulmonary rehab service.
-Screening and counseling to reduce alcohol misuse We cover one alcohol misuse screening for adults with Medicare (including pregnant women) who misuse alcohol, but aren't alcohol dependent.
+20% coinsurance for each Medicare-covered prosthetic device.
+20% coinsurance for each Medicare-covered medical supply.
+50% coinsurance for each Medicare-covered prosthetic device.
+50% coinsurance for each Medicare-covered medical supply.
+Pulmonary rehabilitation services Comprehensive programs of pulmonary rehabilitation are covered for members who have moderate to very severe chronic obstructive pulmonary disease (COPD) and a referral for pulmonary rehabilitation from the doctor treating the chronic respiratory disease. \$15 copay for each Medicare-covered pulmonary rehab service. \$50 copay for each Medicare-covered pulmonary rehab service.
+Screening and counseling to reduce alcohol misuse We cover one alcohol misuse screening for adults with Medicare (including pregnant women) who misuse alcohol but aren't alcohol dependent.
 If you screen positive for alcohol misuse, you can get up to 4 brief face-to-face counseling sessions per year (if you're competent and alert during counseling) provided by a qualified primary care doctor or practitioner in a primary care setting.
 There is no coinsurance, copayment, or deductible for the Medicare-covered screening and counseling to reduce alcohol misuse preventive benefit. \$30 copay for this Medicare-covered preventive service.

-Services that are covered for you What you must pay when you get these services Services that are covered for you In-Network Out-of-Network Screening for lung cancer with low dose computed tomography (LDCT) For qualified individuals, a LDCT is covered every 12 months.
-Eligible members are: people aged 55 - 77 years who have no signs or symptoms of lung cancer, but who have a history of tobacco smoking of at least 30 pack-years and who currently smoke or have quit smoking within the last 15 years, who receive a written order for LDCT during a lung cancer screening counseling and shared decision making visit that meets the Medicare criteria for such visits and be furnished by a physician or qualified non-physician practitioner.
+Complete that are accounted for you What you must pay when you get these services Services that are covered for you In-Network Out-of-Network Screening for lung cancer with low dose computed tomography (LDCT) For qualified individuals, a LDCT is covered every 12 months.
+Eligible members are: people aged 50 - 77 years who have no signs or symptoms of lung cancer, but who have a history of tobacco smoking of at least 20 pack-years and who currently smoke or have quit smoking within the last 15 years, who receive a written order for LDCT during a lung cancer screening counseling and shared decision making visit that meets the Medicare criteria for such visits and be furnished by a physician or qualified non-physician practitioner.
 For LDCT lung cancer screenings after the initial LDCT screening: the member must receive a written order for LDCT lung cancer screening, which may be furnished during any appropriate visit with a physician or qualified non-physician practitioner.
-If a physician or qualified non-physician practitioner.
-If a physician or qualified non-physician practitioner elects to provide a lung cancer screening counseling and shared decision making visit for subsequent lung cancer screenings with LDCT, the visit must meet the Medicare criteria for such visits.
+If a physician or qualified non-physician practitioner elects to provide a lung cancer screening counseling and shared decision-making visit for subsequent lung cancer screenings with LDCT, the visit must meet the Medicare criteria for such visits.
 Services may require prior authorization.
 You or your doctor may contact us to inquire which services require prior authorization.
-There is no coinsurance, copayment, or deductible for the Medicare-covered counseling and shared decision making visit or for the LDCT. \$30 copay for this Medicare-covered preventive service.
+There is no coinsurance, copayment, or deductible for the Medicare-covered counseling and shared decision-making visit or for the LDCT. \$30 copay for this Medicare-covered preventive service.